leviathan400/OP2Mapper2/README.md

 | `objects.ctl`   | Gaia objects (beacons, walls, tubes, etc.)    | `MapID + Extra1/2/3`                    |
 | `terrains.ctl`  | Terrain types & tile index ranges             | Tile index + terrain type               |

-These files collectively describe nearly all Outpost-2 related data needed to correctly interpret and edit a map.
+These files collectively describe nearly all Outpost 2 related data needed to correctly interpret and edit a map.

 # OP2Mapper2 – DAT File Format Specification

-The binary `.dat` file format produced by **OP2Mapper2** and used alongside Outpost 2 `.map` files.
-The `.dat` file contains **unit placements**, **Gaia object placements**, and extra metadata for OP2Mapper2 that is not stored in the `.map` tiles and cell type file.
+The binary `.dat` file format produced by OP2Mapper2 and used alongside Outpost 2 `.map` files.
+The `.dat` file contains unit placements, Gaia object placements, and extra metadata for OP2Mapper2 that is not stored in the `.map` tiles and cell type file.
 Is is generated when using the 'Place Object' function.

 ---

-# Overview
+## Overview

 Outpost 2 uses two files for a map: